Skip to main content Skip to footer

 • Fanless design.
 These PCs keep cool without moving parts.
 They also don't draw in air that could contain particulates that could damage the computer's interior.

 Many industrial and rugged computers have these features and more.
 That is because they have to deal with rough environments that may subject them to constant vibration.
 They may also be in constant use by employees.
-Many, like an industrial tablet, incorporate shock-resistant chassis and industrial-grade parts to handle such conditions, which would easily tear apart an off-the-shelf device.
+Many, like a rugged industrial tablet, incorporate shock-resistant chassis and industrial-grade parts to handle such conditions, which would easily tear apart an off-the-shelf device.

 Closing Thoughts